 The term Sharia simply means Islamic law.
 Sharia is derived from the Koran and other Islamic holy works and precendents.
 Some Muslims view Sharia as the body of Islamic law established in the past, especially before the 19th century.
 How a time time can be set on law has no basic in the Koran and seems difficult to justify intelectually.
 As a result, other Islamic scholars view Sharia as a changing body without any set chronological limits.
 The essential difference between Sharia and Western secular law is that the separation of church and state in the West.
 Sharia developed in the Medieval caliphate where as it was a theocracy there was no destinction between religion and state, the Caliphate was an Islamic state.
 Sharia regulates both public and private relations and merges government, law and religion.
 Goverments in the West have stopped attempting to dictate religion to its citizens and thus have developed secular law.
 This is not the case in the Islamic world where other religions to various degrees are supressed.
 With the rise of Fundamentalism in the Islamic world there has come increasing pressure for the implementation of Sharia.
 This presents problems for non-Muslim people.
 And because sime Muslims believe that Sharia is now a fixed body of law based on Islamic works before the 19th century, the penalties are in some cases draconian if not barbaric.
 Quran 5:38 for example percribes a punishment of cutting off a thief's hand.

 English common law was the basis for law in the American colonies.
 Each of the colonies had colonial charters.
-And following the English example were governed by governors appointed by the Crown and colomial legislatures basefd on the Britisjh Parliament.
+And following the English example were governed by governors appointed by the Crown and colonial legislatures basefd on the Britisjh Parliament.
+This was the system that developed with only limited direction fom th monarchy or parliament in sharp contrast to the panish colonial system to the south.
+The colonies were established at a time that Parliament and the monarchy were vying for control and thus only limited attention was given to the colonies (16th centyry).
+After the Ftench and Indian War (1756-63), Parliament began to rethink the relationship, primarily for fiscal reasons.
+They found the colonies, however, resistent to any changes.
 Just before the Revolution, Sir William Blackstone, published The Commentaries on the Laws of England ( Clarendon Press, Oxford, 1765-69).
 This was a basic compendium of English Common Law.
 It was divided into four volumes: 1)rights of persons, 2) the rights of things, 3) private wrongs, and 4) public wrongs.
 Blackstone's Commentaries became widely used in America both before and after the Revolution (1776-83).
 And much of the statutes enacted into law by the American states is based on English common law expressed by Blackstone.
 The sole exception is Louisiana which was influenced by the Napoleonic Code.

 The Constitution is the first important written plan crafted to establish a new republic.
 Madison came to the Convention armed with a carefully developed plan which came to be called the Virginia Plan.
 Madison's role at the Convention has resulted in him being seen as the "father" of the Constitution.
 It was conceived to limit the powers of the Federal government by creating three independent braches of government, in part a reflection of American experience with what the founders considered to be King George III's unfettered executive power.
 Guaranteeing power to the states further limited the power of the Federal Government.
 There were many inperfections in the Constitution, including a failure to address slavery.
 There were also limits on democratic government.
 The fact that even in 2002, President Bush was relected with fewer votes than Vice President Gore is a reflection of these limits.
 The new Constitution was hotly debated throughout America after the Convention approved it.
 Dpite the imperfections, it was as Franklin observed, as close to perfect as could be achieved.
 Madison and Hamilton argued for its ratification in a brilliant series of political essays now called the Federalist Papers.
 The principal concern threatening ratification was fear--fear of the political unknown and dangers of both democratic rule and the political unknown.
 One noted scholar writes, "The Constitution was written not by hard-nosed, conservative political bosses determined to reverse the meliorist enthusiasm of the early years, but by idelaists ... who had come to recognize, reluctantly, the need to create the dangerous instruments of centralized power."
 [Bailyn]